CA-9/CA-ZonePassword/README.md

 # CA-Password
-A system for creating multiple password-locked interactions to trigger any event if the password is correct
+A system for creating multiple password-locked interactions and PolyZones to trigger any event if the password is correct

 **Dependencies**